 Ammonia

 The Tier 1 method entails multiplying the AAP in each livestock category by default EFs, expressed as kg AAP–1 a–1 NH3.
 There is one EF for emissions from livestock housing together with emissions from open yards and manure stores, one for emissions during grazing for ruminant livestock and one for emissions after application of manures for each livestock category.
-This means that when using the Tier 1 methodology for a livestock category, NH3 emissions can be reported under NFR 3B for emissions from livestock housing, open yards and manure stores, while emissions from grazing and manure application can be reported for the livestock category under NFR 3D.a.3.
+This means that when using the Tier 1 methodology for a livestock category, NH3 emissions can be reported under NFR 3B for emissions from livestock housing, open yards and manure stores, while emissions from grazing and manure application can be reported for the livestock category under NFR 3D.a.2.a and NFR 3D.a.3.

 Nitric oxide

-Emissions of NO-N and N2O-N need to be estimated using the Tier 2 mass-flow approach to calculate NH3 emissions, in order to accurately calculate the flow of TAN.
+Emissions of NO-N and N2O-N need to be estimated using the Tier 2 mass-flow approach to calculate NH3 emissions, in order to accurately calculate the flow of TAN through the manure management chain.
 The output from these calculations, as cited below, provides EFs for NO. The default Tier 1 EFs for NO have been calculated using the Tier 2 default NO-N EFs for manure storage, based on default activity data on N excretion, the proportions of TAN in excreta and, if appropriate, the length of the grazing period.
-If appropriate, separate EFs are provided for slurry- and litter-based manure management systems.
+If appropriate, separate EFs are provided for slurry- and solid-based manure management systems.
 The user may choose the EF for the predominant manure management system for that livestock category in the relevant country.
 These EFs have been calculated on the basis that all manure is stored before surface application without rapid incorporation.
 For these reasons, countries are encouraged to calculate emissions using at least a Tier 2 approach if possible.

 NMVOCs